cmsg-icl/crystal_shape_control/Imperial-HPC-Job-Submission/README.md

 | EXECUTABLE & OPTION | 61                  | In-line commands of executable, such as 'gulp-mpi < \[jobname\].gin'      |
 | DEFINITION          | Not read            | Definitions for reference                                                 |

+Variable symbols `${V_VARIABLE}` defined under keyword 'JOB\_SUBMISSION\_TEMPLATE' are, in principle, compatible in 'MPI & OPTION' and 'EXECUTABLE & OPTION' columns.
+But such practice is not recommended to keep the structure clear and consistent.
+Using the 'pseudo' regular expression scheme (see below) and exporting environment variables in qsub file is preferred unless in line commands + variables are inevitable.
+For the definitions of `${V_VARIABLE}`, see below.

 **PRE\_CALC, REF\_FILE and POST\_CALC**

 Both tables function as file references before computation.
 Files with the same name as input file (the value of `-in` flag) should be listed in 'PRE\_CALC' and the input reference (`-ref` flag) should be listed in 'REF\_FILE'.
 The 'SAVED' column specifies the file names in input directory, while 'TEMPORARY' specifies the file names in ephemeral directory.
 Lengths of both 'SAVED' and 'TEMPORARY' columes should be 21 characters to ensure the values can be read.
 The 'DEFINITION' column will not be scanned.
 This part is skipped if 'JOB\_TMPDIR' is 'nodir'.